purduesigbots/pros-cli/README.md

 ### Random notes (aka the backlog)

-For some reason, the purdueros-cli.jar artifact doesn't get the right manifest when it is built by IntelliJ.
+For some reason, the pros-cli.jar artifact doesn't get the right manifest when it is built by IntelliJ.
 The correct manifest is at src/main/java/META-INF/MANIFEST.MF .
 You can edit the manifest using 7-zip and manually replace the contents there.